Atlantic silverside: Distribution

-The Atlantic silverside's predators are larger predatory fish – striped bass, blue fish, Atlantic mackerel – and many water birds, including egrets, terns, cormorants, and gulls.
+Human uses

+These small fish are a delicacy in some countries like Portugal and are either eaten raw or fried in batter.
+They are also a common bait fish used by fishermen.
+This species also serves as a great example of environmental sex determination (ESD) in juvenile fishes, and many studies have been conducted on the topic.
+While northern populations are controlled only by genetics, southern populations are influenced by environmental conditions.

+Habitat and diet

+Silversides will eat a wide variety of prey items.
+Because of their smaller size (about 5–9 cm), they are restricted to smaller prey such as copepods, mysids, cumaceans, barnacle larvae, and amphipods.
+Inshore and offshore silversides overall have a very similar diet, however offshore silversides tend to have a more diverse diet, likely due to availability of different types of prey.
+During the summer months when silversides are more present inshore, copepods are the dominant prey choice, and they tend to feed higher in the water column.
+However, in winter when silversides are farther out into the ocean, they tend to feed lower in the water column near the ocean floor.
+So offshore silversides predominately feed on epibenthic mysids.

 The abiotic factors the Atlantic silverside needs to survive varies for populations of fish based on their geographical location.
-A rule of thumb for the species includes an average temperature of 70 °F, a salt content of the water ranging from 0 to 37ppt (Tagatz and Dudley 1961), and a well-mixed body of water to prevent hypoxic conditions.
+They can tolerate an average temperature of 70 °F, a salt content of the water ranging from 0 to 37 parts per thousand (ppt), and a well-mixed body of water to prevent hypoxic conditions.
+Individuals have been found in salinities as low as two ppt, but they prefer salinities of at least twelve ppt.
+They are also eurythermal, meaning that they can tolerate a large range of temperatures.

 The Atlantic silverside's habitat is generally near the water's edge.
 They are mostly found swimming in brackish waters, such as in the mouths of rivers and streams that connect to the ocean.
 These small schooling fish have been seen to gather in seagrass beds, which can harbor the nearly defenseless fish some form of shelter from predation as well as provide safe haven for spawning.
-During winter, most Atlantic silversides swim in deeper water to avoid cold/low temperature.
+During winter, most Atlantic silversides swim in deeper water to avoid low temperatures.
 During the summer, most are found in the shallows along the shoreline.

-The Atlantic silverside's defense is to hide in seagrass beds.
-They are also quick swimmers and their coloration of silver and a little white makes it confusing to predators to determine the direction the fish are heading.
-The silverside's strongest form of defense is the strength-in-numbers strategy, where fish will school in large numbers to diminish their chances of being the one picked off by a predator.
+The major defense of this fish is to hide in seagrass beds.
+They are quick swimmers and their coloration of silver and a little white makes it confusing to predators to determine the direction the fish are heading.
+The silverside's strongest form of defense is the strength-in-numbers strategy, where fish will school in large numbers to reduce the likelihood of individual predation.
+The Atlantic silverside's predators are larger predatory fish – striped bass, blue fish, Atlantic mackerel – and many water birds, including egrets, terns, cormorants, and gulls.
+Some predators feed specifically on silverside larvae when they first emerge, including semipalmated sandpipers, ruddy turnstones, and blue crabs.